zz9tf/NLP-Embedding-models-on-product-review/Project.md

 #### 3.1.3 Max feature difference

 This experiment applied the TfidfVectorizer and kept using (2,2) from reviews.
 All models are default models.
-It only used three different max feature strategies.
-This experiment applied 5, 50, and and 200 max feature strategies.
+It only used four different max feature strategies.
+This experiment applied 5, 50, 200, and 1000 max feature strategies.

 <div align="center">
     <table>